Ors1mer/QuadcastRGB/README.md

 # QuadcastRGB
 # About
-The program (or driver, if you wish) allows changing the RGB colors of the microphone HyperX Quadcast S just like NGenuity does.
-Must support all Unix-like operating systems.
+The program (or driver, if you wish) allows setting the RGB lights of HyperX *Quadcast S and Duocast* just like NGenuity does.
+It is supposed to work on all Unix-like systems.
 The Linux and MacOS versions have been tested and work as expected.
-FreeBSD and other BSDs should work.

 Available modes are *solid, blink, cycle, wave, lightning, and pulse*.
-The program runs as a daemon, kill it or unplug the mic to stop.
+The program runs as a daemon (except the MacOS version), kill it, or unplug the mic to stop.

 ## Features:
 - *free & open source (GPL-2.0-only)*